 - Assay targets three genes of the SARS-CoV-2 virus for increased sensitivity

 - Scalable: users can run 24-96 samples on a single flow cell using LamPORE Small and Medium kits.
 Additionally, a Large kit will be available imminently enabling up to 768 samples to be run on a single flow cell

 - Designed to be deployed on MinION Mk1C (one flow cell) or GridION (up to 5 flow cells)

-- Simple desktop devices can therefore enable as many as 15,000 tests a day if running 768 samples per flow cell
+- A GridION device can enable as many as 20,000 tests a day if running 768 samples per flow cell

 - On-demand processing rather than a requirement to batch

-- Rapid results: under two hours
+- Rapid results: RNA to answer in under two hours

 - Near-sample analysis.
 Simple hardware requirement enables use in centralised lab environment, or 'pop-up', near-community labs; flexible location is also designed to support rapid turnaround times

 - Control mechanism inbuilt to identify errors in sample collection, a common source of 'false negatives'

 LamPORE is also in development for the detection of multiple respiratory pathogens in a single assay, in preparation for a need to detect SARS-CoV-2 in samples that may also contain influenza or other respiratory viruses.